bugzmanov/cleancode-critique/src/chapter_14.md

 This chapter is an example of how he arrives to "clean code" solution for a specific task.

-When I first read the book in 2009 I've loved it.
+When I first read the book in 2009 I loved it.
-It felt like the best programming book I'd ever seen.
+It felt like the best programming book.
 But even then, this chapter left me with an uneasy feeling about his solution.
 I spent a lot of time re-reading it, thinking I was too junior to understand why it was good.
 15 years later I still don't like his solution, but now I can explain why.